THE NEW YORK STATE EDUCATION DEPARTMENT

 Associate in Education Improvement Services, Grade 26 (PEF)

-The New York State Education Department’s Office of Education Policy is seeking candidates for an Associate in Education Improvement Services position in the Office of Accountability, ESSA-Funded Programs.
-The Office of ESSA-Funded Programs is responsible for the implementation of eight different programs funded under the federal Elementary and Secondary Education Act (ESEA) which generate approximately $1.4 billion in federal aid to New York State.
-This Office supports the review of District Comprehensive Improvement Plans (DCIPs) and school Comprehensive Education Plans (SCEPs).
+The New York State Education Department’s Office of Education Policy is seeking candidates for an Associate in Education Improvement Services position in the Office of Accountability (OA), Title I School and Community Services Office.
+This Office is responsible for the implementation of programs funded under the federal Elementary and Secondary Education Act (ESEA) which generate approximately $1.25 billion in federal aid to New York State.
+These programs include Title I, Part A, Title II, Part A, Title IV, Part A, Title V, the McKinney-Vento Homeless Student Program, programs for Neglected or Delinquent Students, Migrant Student Education Program, and School Improvement Grants under Section 1003.
+All of these programs require Local Education Agencies (LEA) to submit annual applications for funding, which staff both develop and review for approval, including program budgets and related narratives.
+The team is also required by federal regulations to monitor these programs for compliance as well as collect program data and report annually to the United States Department of Education.
+In addition, the Office supports the review of District Comprehensive Improvement Plans (DCIPs) and School Comprehensive Education Plans (SCEPs).
+The incumbent will provide critical support to carrying out the mandated work of the Title I Team.
 Duties of this position include, but are not limited to, the following:

-- Lead the development of guidance materials and other technical assistance resources for use by LEA and State Education staff;
+• Lead the development of guidance materials and other technical assistance resources for use by LEA staff;

 Reassignment: Candidates must have one year of permanent competitive or 55b/c service as an Associate in Education Improvement Services.

-Eligible List Appointment: Candidates must be reachable on the Civil Service list for this title.
+Eligible List Appointment: Candidates must be reachable on the Civil Service eligible list for this title.

 * Leads to a maximum salary of $105,681 based on annual performance advances.

-Qualified candidates should send a resume and letter of interest by April 26, 2019 to firstname.lastname@example.org (email submissions are preferred).
-You must include the Box number (P12-1904/48553) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+Qualified candidates should send a resume and letter of interest by September 26, 2018 to email@example.com (email submissions are preferred).
+Please include the Box number (P12-1817/63196) of the position in the subject line of your email and cover letter to ensure receipt of your application.